rust-unofficial/too-many-lists/src/second-iter-mut.md

 That's kind of a big deal, if you ask me.
 There are a couple reasons why this works:

-* We `take` the `Option<&mut>` so we have exclusive access to the mutable reference.
+- We `take` the `Option<&mut>` so we have exclusive access to the mutable reference.
 No need to worry about someone looking at it again.
-* Rust understands that it's ok to shard a mutable reference into the subfields of the pointed-to struct, because there's no way to "go back up", and they're definitely disjoint.
+- Rust understands that it's ok to share a mutable reference into the subfields of the pointed-to struct, because there's no way to "go back up", and they're definitely disjoint.

 It turns out that you can apply this basic logic to get a safe IterMut for an array or a tree as well!
-You can even make the iterator DoubleEnded, so that you can consume the iterator from the front *and* the back at once!
+You can even make the iterator DoubleEnded, so that you can consume the iterator from the front _and_ the back at once!
 Woah!

 [ownership]: first-ownership.md